sktapn/maloca-turma-ufrr-2023_Abrah-o/tutoriais/Sistema-Alerta/README.md

    <img src="Caminho-Selecionar-Port.png" alt="caminho-biblioteca-manager" />
 3. Clique em Select other board and port;
 4. Selecione a board Arduino Mega or Mega 2560;
-5. Por fim seleciona a Port.
+5. Por fim selecionar a Port.

 ---